 Aitutaki is the second most visited island in the Cook Islands chain.
 Home to only about 2,000 lucky residents, the main draw to this sleepy island is its magnificent lagoon.
 I spent a week in Aitutaki while backpacking in the South Pacific, with 3 nights in Rino’s Motel.
 It was one of my favorite stays throughout the trip.
 Here’s a full review of Rino’s Motel in Aitutaki.

-This family owned business has an interesting story.
-Rino George is a Cook Islander, but his great grandfather was a Norwegian whaler who’s boat just happened to break down off the coast of Aitutaki.
+This family-owned business has an interesting story.
+Rino George is a Cook Islander, but his great grandfather was a Norwegian whaler whose boat just happened to break down off the coast of Aitutaki.
 Rino traveled around the world as part of his work, but his dream was always to come home and fulfill his retirement dream by opening a hotel.
 In 1989, he made his dream a reality, and he hasn’t looked back since.
-With a warm family hospitality, guests call this place home and often come back on their next visits to Aitutaki.
+With warm family hospitality, guests call this place home and often come back on their next visits to Aitutaki.

 These are the original units, simpler and likely the reason Rino’s dubbed the place a motel.
 They can comfortably sleep three adults, equipped with a fan and fitted with an outdoor deck.

 The newest units at Rino’s these charming raised bungalows are right on the lagoon.
-Equipped with a large kitchen and a king size bed, there’s even air conditioning to cool you off and a TV/DVD in case you’re super bored.
+Equipped with a large kitchen and a king-size bed, there’s even air conditioning to cool you off and a TV/DVD in case you’re super bored.
 The outside deck is huge and perfect for having dinner under the stars.
-Note that the beach bungalows have only a king size bed and not suitable for children.
+Note that the beach bungalows have only a king-size bed and are not suitable for children.
 I personally stayed in this unit and had slept like a baby.
 Ask for unit #9!